wessport/Geoalchemist/content/post/five_normal_forms.md

 If the data your working with is mission critical - lives are on the line - then normalizing all your tables to 5th NF is probably the way you want to go.
 Maybe your requirements are not as dire however and you're comfortable sitting at 3rd NF.

 Normalizing to 3rd NF is what I typically shoot for.
-After 3rd NF, the effort invested is a lot greater than the return on investment.
+After 3rd NF, the effort invested is a lot greater than the return.

-Furthermore your data doesn't have to be stored in a RDBMS to be normalized.
-Think shapefile attribute tables or even Excel spreadsheets.
+The power of Normalization is that it applies regardless if your data is stored in a RDBMS or not.
+Think about how the normal forms could be used to the benefit of your shapefile attribute tables or even Excel spreadsheets.
 Both can benefit from normalization.

-Ultimately your reputation relies on the integrity of your data.
-Invest a little time on the frontend to normalize your data tables.